zippiehq/plasma-client/README.md

   service:operator Successfully connected to operator +0ms
 ```

-That means your node is running and ready to start sending and receiving transactions.
+That means your client is running and ready to start sending and receiving transactions.
 Congrats!

 #### Common Errors
 The Plasma Group plasma chain currently uses a single party, called an operator, to aggregate transactions into blocks.